MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ---
-title: Azure Stack kezelése az Azure CLI-vel | Microsoft Docs
+title: Manage Azure Stack with Azure CLI | Microsoft Docs
-description: Megtudhatja, hogyan használhatja a többplatformos parancssori felületet (CLI) a Azure Stack erőforrásainak kezeléséhez és üzembe helyezéséhez.
+description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs